apitestbase/apitestbase.github.io/_docs/en/iib-integration-unit-testing.md

 permalink: /docs/en/iib-integration-unit-testing
 key: docs-iib-integration-unit-testing
 ---
-Though Iron Test enables `test driven development (TDD) for IIB message flows`, this wiki page is about basic method which assumes the message flow code has already been written before we test it.
+Though API Test Base enables `test driven development (TDD) for IIB message flows`, this page is about basic method which assumes the message flow code has already been written before we test it.

 Here is the sample scenario.

 The message flow under test (Flow1) has an MQ Input node to receive input message, a Compute node to process the message, and an MQ Output node to output the message to an MQ local queue.